 But before that hurricane hit, we had never really, truly thought about becoming a one-car family.

-I’m going to share with you our own experience of being a one-car family for a year, the pros and cons of one car family households, and how to live as a one car family with kids.
+I’m going to share with you our own experience of being a one-car family for two years, the pros and cons of one car family households, and how to live as a one car family with kids.

 How We Became a One-Car Family

-As mentioned above, we didn’t become a one-car family by choice.
+As mentioned above, we didn’t become a single car family by choice.
 Hurricane Harvey + getting caught in a flash flood claimed both of our cars.

 Both of our cars had been paid off, and we carried comprehensive auto insurance on each – thank goodness!
 Because liability only insurance does not cover flooded cars (nor does flood insurance).